Xyclade/MachineLearning/Readme.md

 def getMessage(file : File)  : String  =
   {
-    //Note that the encoding of the example files is latin1, thus this should be passed to the from file method. val source = scala.io.Source.fromFile(file)("latin1")
+    //Note that the encoding of the example files is latin1, thus this should be passed to the fromFile method. val source = scala.io.Source.fromFile(file)("latin1")
     val lines = source.getLines mkString "\n"
     source.close()